HibiscusMC/docs/docs/hmccosmetics remapped/cosmetics/Balloons.md

   slot: BALLOON
   permission: "hmccosmetics.kite"
   model: kite
+  show-lead: true # If this is not here, it'll default to true.
   item: # Because this relies on a model, the item here is only useful if you add it to a GUI.
     material: PAPER
     model-data: 7